Online Herpes Support Group for Women

 This group may not be the right fit if:

-You are currently in acute crisis or need immediate mental health support
+You are currently in an acute crisis or need immediate mental health support

 You are looking primarily for medical advice or treatment